golang/proposal/design/go2draft-type-parameters.md

 this approach will continue to be useful.

 This approach does not attempt to handle every possible operator.
-It's not clear that it works well for composite types.
-The expectation is that those will be handled using composite types in generic function and type declarations, rather than requiring composite types as a type argument.
+The expectation is that composite types will normally be handled using composite types in generic function and type declarations, rather than putting composite types in a type list.
 For example, we expect functions that want to index into a slice to be parameterized on the slice element type `T`, and to use parameters or variables of type `[]T`.